 The key to having a clean car is maintenance.
 Instead of detailing it every couple of months, just do little things every day or every week in order for trash not to pile up and become overwhelming.

 So when you’re waiting for the kids at soccer or letting your car warm-up, do a quick dusting.
 Don’t wait until there’s a dust bunny hopping around your car in order to dust.
 By keeping a microfiber cloth in the car you can clean up smaller messes in-between major cleans.

 Additionally, you should always take out all of your valuables and stuff that could easily accumulate, such as jackets, children’s toys, water bottles, lunch boxes, books, and magazines.
 Just by clearing out those items your car will look a million percent cleaner.
 Not to mention that this is the perfect opportunity to organize those random belongings that have been forgotten about, lost in your vehicle.
 This could also be a safety hazard because burglars may think that you have something worth stealing if they look through your car window.

 Eva-Dry Car Dehumidifier

-The E-333 unit requires no batteries or cords making it the perfect solution for unseen places like the truck, back seat, or your sweaty gym bag.
-The dehumidifier pulls moisture from the air and stores it in small, silica gel beads within the unit.
+The Eva Dry Mini Dehumidifier E-333 unit requires no batteries or cords making it the perfect solution for unseen places like the truck, back seat, or your sweaty gym bag.
+The dehumidifier pulls moisture from the air and stores it in small, desiccant beads within the unit.